8 Habits That Can Help You Slim Down

-Shedding fat is easier than you thought
+Shedding fat can be easier than you think

 Buy the book The Digest Diet »

 Fidget it off

 If you’re not a natural-born mover, you can make up for it by moving around more, say experts at the Mayo Clinic.
 Consciously make choices that boost your burn without needing to break a sweat: Stand and pace when you’re on the phone.
 Wash dishes by hand.
 Conduct walking meetings with colleagues instead of huddling around a conference room.
 Here are some other easy ways to lose weight during your workday.

 One of the fastest ways to derail your weight loss efforts is to be unprepared when hunger strikes.
 Snacking is one of the first areas where people frequently get off track.
 The key is to surround yourself with nutrient-dense and low-calorie snacks, even when you’re traveling or working.

 The best snacks, like those recommended on the Digest Diet, incorporate at least three satiety-inducing nutrients such as fiber, vitamin C, and dairy or calcium.
 Try these fat-burning foods that can help you lose weight.